rafaelsetragni/awesome_notifications/README.md

 - Finish the add-on plugin to enable Firebase Cloud Message with all the awesome features available. (accomplished)
 - Add an option to choose if a notification action should bring the app to foreground or not. (accomplished)
 - Include support for another push notification services (Wonderpush, One Signal, IBM, AWS, Azure, etc)
-- Replicate Android layouts for iOS
+- Replicate all Android layouts for iOS (almost accomplished)
 - Custom layouts for notifications

 <br>